 Professor Ian Simpson

-Ian graduated from the University of Strathclyde as BSc in Geography and Biology and PhD in Geography.
+Ian graduated from the University of Strathclyde with a BSc in Geography and Biology and a PhD in Geography.
 He then worked from 1985 as a researcher on land use and environmental policy issues with the UK Government's Civil Service - Ministry of Agriculture.
 Joining the University of Stirling in 1990 as Lecturer in Environmental Science, he became Professor in 2002.
 He has previously held the posts of Vice-Dean (Research) in Natural Sciences, Head of Biological and Environmental Sciences, Deputy Principal (Research and Knowledge Exchange) before becoming Head of Natural Sciences in 2011.

 His research interests are in soils and sediments as records of cultural and environmental change with a current focus on the North Atlantic region and the South Asia region.
 Working closely with historians, archaeologists and anthropologists, he considers soils and sediments formation as historical narratives defining resource utilisation and management by early societies together with their environmental and landscape consequences.
-These narratives are ‘read’ through innovative theoretical frameworks of landscape and new techniques in soils and sediments analyses including thin section micromorphology – SEM - EDX, soil biomarker analyses and modelling.
-Major soil classes UN-FAO (WRB, 2006) considered include anthrosols (including archaeo-sediments and technosols) podzols, fluvisols and andosols.
-These analyses offer contributions to discussion on ‘Long-term human interactions with environmental processes’ and debate on sustainabilities and resiliencies; discussions on ‘Natural and cultural heritage resources management’ and relationships to space, place and identity.
+These narratives are ‘read’ through innovative theoretical frameworks of landscape and new techniques in soils and sediments analyses including thin section micro morphology – SEM - EDX, soil biomarker analyses and modelling.
+Major soil classes UN-FAO (WRB, 2006) considered include Anthrosols (including archaeo-sediments and technosols) podzols, Fluvisols and andosols.
+These analyses offer contributions to the discussion on ‘Long-term human interactions with environmental processes’ and debate on sustainabilities and resiliencies; discussions on ‘Natural and cultural heritage resources management’ and relationships to space, place and identity.